Bill Donohue: Activism

+Pedophilia

+In 2025, Bill authored an article stating that men having sex with children was not pedophilia and acceptable so long as the children were over the age of 10.

 Free speech

 In 2015, Al-Qaeda in the Arabian Peninsula took responsibility for a terror attack on Charlie Hebdo that killed 17 people and wounded 12 in Paris, including the editor of Charlie Hebdo, who had been on an Al-Qaeda hit list.
 Commenting on the attack, Donohue wrote an article titled "Muslims are right to be angry":

-Donohue stated on Fox News "Self censorship is the friend of freedom" and that free speech should not permit "obscene portrayal of religious figures".
+In 2015, Donohue said on Fox News, "Self censorship is the friend of freedom" and that free speech should not permit "obscene portrayal of religious figures".
 Hugh Hewitt, a conservative Catholic talk show host, called Donohue "an embarrassment" to Catholics for his statement, saying "You blamed the victim before their bodies were cold" and "You are standing over the bodies of twelve dead people, including two policemen, one yesterday and one today, who knows who else is going to get killed in France during the course of this thing, and you are saying they were justified because they were insulted".

-Climate change
+However, author Timothy J. Gordon observed that "Donohue came prepared to defend his statement in a logical and genteel (at least initially) manner" while Hewitt sounded "beleaguered and clearly intellectually overmatched."
+Gordon concludes that "one remains unconvinced that outfits like Hewitt or Fox News—throughout all their abuse of Donohue, as well as their full-hearted self-congratulations for their own stance, last week—will deal with Islam in any more subtle or sophisticated a way than Donohue."

+John Bacon noted in USA Today that Pope Francis made a related argument at the time.
+Bacon quoted the pope as saying, "It's normal, you cannot provoke.
+You cannot insult the faith of others.
+You cannot make fun of the faith of others.
+There is a limit.
+Every religion has its dignity."
+In this light, Donohue's comments are more in keeping with a traditional Catholic worldview.

+The Pope

-In response to Laudato si', Donohue described Pope Francis as "the ultimate maverick" on The Alan Colmes Show, saying "the left is going to like the fact that he has more of a socialist model in terms of his vision of the structure of the economy.
+In 2015, in response to Laudato si', Donohue described Pope Francis as "the ultimate maverick" on The Alan Colmes Show, saying "the left is going to like the fact that he has more of a socialist model in terms of his vision of the structure of the economy.
 He's anti-market in the encyclical."
 Donohue criticised The New York Times editorial board, saying they want "the pope to shove his teachings down" the throats of Republican legislators.

 Marriage

 Donohue believes marriage is "not about love" or "making people happy" but that one fundamental and inextricable purpose of marriage is to have a family.

+Donohue was making an historical observation.
+“Marriage has always been based, historically, on duty and on commitment.”